 History and etymology

-In 2011 the AIP gene mutation was linked to acromegalic gigantism, found when studying four Irish families who displayed acromegalic and gigantism traits, known as childhood-onset acromegaly (i.e. when a child has gigantism which progresses through adulthood to acromegaly).
+In 2011 an AIP (aryl hydrocarbon-interacting protein gene) mutation was linked to acromegalic gigantism, found when studying four Irish families who displayed acromegalic and gigantism traits, known as childhood-onset acromegaly (i.e. when a child has gigantism which progresses through adulthood to acromegaly).
 It is said that there could be hundreds of carriers of this mutant gene, leading researchers to suggest that all childhood-onset acromegaly patients, especially those who have a family history of pituitary adenoma or acromegaly, should be screened and followed 8.

 - 1. Fundamentals of diagnostic radiology. editors, William E. Brant, Clyde A. Helms.
 Philadelphia : Lippincott, Williams & Wilkins, c2007.
 ISBN:0781765188 (find it at amazon.com)